brainstormforce/sureforms-public/readme.txt

 * Improvement: Added support for the Gutenberg editor when the Classic Editor plugin is enabled.
 * Fix: Fixed Dropdown and Phone Number field previews in Bricks and Elementor editors.
 * Fix: Fixed error codes in AI Form Builder.
-* Fix: Resolved conditional logic getting erased on page reload for the Heading block.
 = 0.0.9 =
 * Fix: Resolved Instant Form background size issue.
 = 0.0.8 =